canorve/EllipSect/README.md

 Download  or clone this code.
 These codes are written for python 3.

-The python libraries used for those scripts are:
+The python libraries used are:
 - numpy
 - sys
 - os